icon

 There are different factors that can impact your mortgage rate, including your financial condition.
 However, some external factors are beyond your control and can impact your mortgage in a big way.
 Here are some factors that can impact your mortgage rate in Ontario:

-1. Bond market – Due to expectations of an economic downturn, bond yields, which lead fixed mortgage rates, have been falling.
+1. Bond Market – Due to expectations of an economic downturn, bond yields, which lead fixed mortgage rates, have been falling since October 2023 which corresponds to the lower fixed interest mortgage rates.
 The thinking is that inflation may be nearing its peak, but the recession risk is real.
-Because the BoC has continued its strategy of quantitative tightening, interest rates remain relatively high and may do so throughout the year.
+Because the BOC has continued its strategy of quantitative tightening, interest rates remain relatively high and may do so throughout the year.
 A significant decrease in energy and food inflation may change the Bank’s thinking but so far that hasn’t happened.

-4. Credit score – This will show lenders your trustworthiness and how likely you are to pay down debt
+• Credit Score – This will show lenders your trustworthiness and how likely you are to pay down debt.

-5. Down payment – The more you save and have for a down payment, the lower your rate may be.
+• Down Payment – The more you save and have for a down payment, the lower your rate may be.
 Lenders want to reduce risk and so if you have more to put down towards your house, the more you may get a lower rate.

-6. Type of rate – If you choose a fixed rate mortgage your payment and rate will stay the same throughout your full term.
+• Rate Type – If you choose a fixed rate mortgage your payment and rate will stay the same throughout your full term.
 A variable rate mortgage will fluctuate based on the prime lending rate set by the lender.

-7. Mortgage loan term – Choosing fixed rate mortgages can allow you to lock into lower rates if, for example, you choose a 5-year term versus a shorter 1-year term.
+• Mortgage Loan Term – Choosing fixed rate mortgages can allow you to lock into lower rates if, for example, you choose a 5-year term versus a shorter 1-year term.

-8. Personal Income – Mortgage lenders will want to know you have the ability to pay your mortgage and your debt to income ratio (percentage that evaluates your debt compared to your gross income) can sustain payments,
+• Personal Income – Mortgage lenders will want to know you can pay your mortgage and your debt to income ratio (percentage that evaluates your debt compared to your gross income) can sustain payments.

-9. Appraisal Value – Appraisials can change the value of the home you are purchasing and ultimately your mortgage rate.
+• Appraisal Value – Appraisals can change the value of the home you are purchasing and ultimately your mortgage rate.
 If you’ve saved 20% for a downpayment and then the appraiser values the home less than you thought, your downpayment actually becomes less than 20%, which could affect the risk factor and mortgage rate your lender would be willing to provide.

-10. First-time homebuyer program – The first-time homebuyer program enables newcomers to Canada to get cashback on their purchase of the first home.
+• First-time Homebuyer Program – The first-time homebuyer program enables newcomers to Canada to get tax credit that could help them buy their first home.
 If you are a first-time homebuyer in Ontario, you get additional provincial discounts on your new home.
 This may have an impact on your mortgage rate as you would have to take mortgage insurance as well.

 Finding the right mortgage depends on your financial situation and how much mortgage you can afford.

 Ontario’s average value of new mortgage loans is among the highest in the country, only second to British Columbia.
-Alberta is cutting close to Ontario, but Ontario’s average value of new mortgage loans are significantly higher from the national average as well.
-We can see the trend that average new mortgage loan value in Q1 - Q2 2023 is lower than Q1 - Q2 2022, because of the real estate prices were skyrocketing in Q1 - Q2 2022, and came down significantly in 2023, based on the Single Family Benchmark Price from CREA data.
+Alberta is cutting close to Ontario, but Ontario’s average value of new mortgage loans is significantly higher than the national average as well.
+We can see the trend that average new mortgage loan value in Q1 - Q2 2023 is lower than Q1 - Q2 2022, because of the real estate prices were skyrocketing in Q1 - Q2 2022, and came down significantly in 2023, based on the Single-Family Benchmark Price from CREA data.
 Another reason for the average mortgage loan value is lower also because of the possibility that some homebuyers tapped into the equity of their existing homes to pay downpayment on the new property.
+The trends show the average value of new mortgage loans in Ontario to begin to rise in Q3 and Q4 2023, but still lower than Q1-Q2 2022, because of stability in interest rates.
+The Bank of Canada has held its policy interest rate stable since July 2023, which gave some impetus to the housing market.

 Average Value of New Mortgage Loans ($)